DuncanMcRae/python_on_fresh_install/README.md

 * You can see the active virtual env `poetry env list` and get a full breakdown of it `poetry env info`.
 You may need the Path from the last command for configuring vscode.

 # GIT
+What is it: Awesome.
+Git is a tool for tracking changes in files (software).
+You can fork software, merge forks back to the main branch and push and pull files from are remote repository (github) to your local system.
+* setup a two-factor authorisation or create a 'token' in github to give you the ability to push/pull between remote<>local through the github API: _Settings>Developer Settings>Personal Access Tokens_.
+I just save this token down in my LastPass password manager browser extension as a note and add it to my favourites so I can get at it quickly.
+* There is truck loads you can do with git/github, but what I do typically is outlined in the WORKFLOW section below.

 # VSCODE
 What is it: VisualStudio Code is a software IDE that enables users to install bolt-on languages and extensions and themes as needed.